BDC Hamburger Icon

 Rows and columns

-All of your information is neatly organized in one easy-to-read space through a spreadsheet’s grid system of rows and columns.
+All your information is neatly organized in one easy-to-read space through a spreadsheet’s grid system of rows and columns.

 Formulas and functions